Masumbillah2062003/B9A10-Dream-Tourist/README.md

 ## Overview
- website name is Dream Tourist
+ website name is Dream Tourist.

+ Tourists can post their interesting places here.
+They can also post here the details of the location and how much they will spend on the places they visit.

 ## Features and Characteristics